marco262/my_wiki/data/dnd/general/equipment.md

 Instead of choosing an Equipment Pack, you can instead decide to pick up an *Adventurer's Pack* for 25 gp.

 Each *Adventurer's Pack* has 5 uses and a *Theme*.
 You can expend a use to pull any non-magical item with a value of up to 10 gp that adheres to the *Theme*.
-The items pulled out are permanent (add them to your inventory list) and can include any item in the [Adventuring Gear](/dnd/general/equipment#adventuring-gear) section, or whatever you can come up with, subject to DM discretion.
+The items pulled out are permanent (add them to your inventory list) and can include any item in the [[[general:Equipment#adventuring-gear|Adventuring Gear]]] section, or whatever you can come up with, subject to DM discretion.

 Different *Themes* will allow different possible items, like the *Entertainer* theme can contain a disguise kit but an *Explorer* theme will not.